What is PCOS?

 Now here’s the really important part, once these tests have been done, they also need to be interpreted properly.
 Your MD or endocrinologist will rely on “normal” ranges that the lab supplies to them to decide if your numbers are normal or not.
 Here’s the problem, as a former lab technologist, lab ranges, especially for hormones, are not based on what is optimal or ideal.
 They are just averages of whomever the lab has tested.
 In the case of hormones, the lab is often testing people who have an obvious sign of hormone imbalance, such as irregular periods, excessive facial or body hair, hair loss, acne, or fertility problems.
 So the lab tests these individuals, averages their numbers, throws out the really bad outliers, and then uses this range of “abnormal” people, and calls it a “normal” range.
 For hormones, this creates ranges that are not at all based on a healthy person and that tend to be wide, and even people with obvious signs of hormone imbalance fall inside the range.
 The other big problem with lab values for hormones is that estrogen and progesterone vary widely throughout your cycle.
 This is not to say that they can’t be tested, but that they have to be tested at very specific times in the cycle in order to be able to interpret the resulting numbers.
 For example, we want to measure day 3 estrogen (estradiol), and 7 days after ovulating progesterone.

 If you need help getting blood tests for PCOS, call me at 416-481-0222.
 I can order all of the tests mentioned, or your MD can as well.
-If he or she will, then OHIP will pay for the tests, except for DHT.
-If I order them for you, OHIP will not cover the cost of any of the tests.
+If he or she will, then OHIP will pay for the tests, except for DHT and vitamin D. If I order all of the PCOS tests for you, in which case OHIP will not cover the cost of any of the tests.